 What if people think I’m stupid?

-The real thing that stops people from speaking a foreign language is the fear of feeling like an idiot.
+The thing that stops most people from speaking a foreign language is the fear of feeling like an idiot.
 Because learning to speak a language requires everyone to go through that phase of sounding like tarzan and Barney Gumble’s two year old love child.

 And the answer is simple.